-7.0 DISCUSSION AND CONCLUSION
+DISCUSSION AND CONCLUSION

 The boundaries of the firm question has long been a central question for management scholars.
-While a variety of theoretical approaches have been used to explain what determines these boundaries, we suggest that the knowledge based view with its focus on where the boundaries lie and what drives competitive advantage offers a useful lens to study contemporary industries in the 21st Century.
+While a variety of theoretical approaches have been used to explain what determines these boundaries, we suggest that the knowledge based view with its focus on where the boundaries lie and what drives competitive advantage offers a useful lens to study contemporary industries in the 21^{st} Century.
 However, rather than focus on simply the location of a firm boundary, we suggest that it is the nature of the boundary that is more important - with permeable boundaries providing significant advantages in terms of learning opportunities.
 We then use a detailed case study of Main Roads Western Australia to illustrate how they have rebuilt some of their capabilities via a reconceptualisation of the structure of the boundaries of their organization such that they were more permeable and focused specifically on both parties to any alliance benefiting from the learning that is possible.

-What was clearly evident from this case study was that organizational structure, especially the location of boundaries (ie what was undertaken by each partner) and the nature of the organizational boundary (which was designed to be as permeable as possible) fundamentally affected the learning and subsequent knowledge of Main Roads.
+What was clearly evident from this case study was that organizational structure, especially the location of boundaries (i.e. what was undertaken by each partner) and the nature of the organizational boundary (which was designed to be as permeable as possible) fundamentally affected the learning and subsequent knowledge of Main Roads.
 Main Roads changed the boundaries of what they did such that their alliance partners worked with them on the preliminary stages (land resumption, heritage considerations etc) and at the same time, their employees were actively engaged in parts of both the design and the construct phases of the project.
-Strict delineation of firm boundaries became far more difficult as both parties to the alliance were involved in many stages of the process.
-This in itself lay the foundations for knowledge transfer.
-However, what also became central to the attempt by Main Roads to rebuild their capabilities, was the design of organisational boundaries that were permeable.
-It was on this basis that the knowledge was able to flow into Main Roads WA and subsequent systems that sought to maximise the benefits from these knowledge flows was established to rebuild relevant organisational capabilities.
+Strict delineation of firm boundaries became far more difficult as both parties to the alliance were involved in many stages.
+This in itself lay the foundations for knowledge transfer, but what also became central to the attempt by Main Roads to rebuild their capabilities was the design of organizational boundaries that were permeable and in fact the creation of systems to enhance the movement of knowledge between alliance partners.